meowomancer/inbox-to-printer/README.md

 * Printer installed to the server/system and connected to the [lp system](http://www.cups.org/documentation.php/options.html)

 ##Setup
-* Ensure that your system has all of the following installed running a version of Ruby between v1.8.7 and v2.1
+* Ensure that your system has all of the following installed:
  * Ruby (version >= 1.8.7 && <= 2.1)
  * Bundler
  * cups